Allan Donald: After retirement

 He was appointed as the bowling coach of the Pune Warriors India for the 2012 Indian Premier League replacing Geoff Marsh.
 He was later promoted as the head coach of the Pune Warriors India for the 2013 Indian Premier League.

 Donald stepped down from the position of South Africa bowling coach after the 2015 Cricket World Cup.

 In 2016, reports emerged that he would be considered in an interim capacity as a temporary bowling coach of Australia for the test tour to Sri Lanka and home series against South Africa.

 Donald was appointed assistant coach at Kent County Cricket Club in early 2017.
 He was expected to join the county at the start of the 2017 season but was denied a work permit as he did not, at the time, hold a suitable coaching qualification.
 As a result, in April 2017, Sri Lanka hired Donald as bowling consultant for the ICC Champions Trophy 2017 and Donald did not work with Kent during the 2017 season.
 He was successful in obtaining his Level 3 coaching qualification during 2017 and formally joined Kent in early 2018, leading the team during the 2017–18 Regional Super50 competition ahead of the 2018 English season.
 He also subsequently left Kent at the end of the 2019 season.

 In September 2019, he joined as a consulting coach the Free State Cricket Union for all Free State cricket teams for the duration of October 2019.

 In February 2020, he was appointed head coach of the Knights franchise for the upcoming 2020–21 CSA T20 Challenge.

 In March 2022, he was appointed as the pace bowling coach of Bangladesh national cricket team until the 2022 ICC Men's T20 World Cup.

 Legacy

 South African wicket-keeper batsman Dane Vilas played the role of him in the 2008 film Hansie which was based on the life story of former Proteas captain Hansie Cronje.

 Atherton was known as Donald's 'bunny' as Atherton has been dismissed by Donald 11 times across 17 test matches.

-Donald was also loyal towards his former captain Cronje whom he referred to as a person with the ability to lead the side with ease and called him as a natural leader.
+Donald was also loyal towards his former captain Cronje, whom he referred to as a person with the ability to lead the team with ease, and called him a natural leader.

 In July 2019, Donald was inducted into the ICC Cricket Hall of Fame.